 Today, research continues to unearth new ways that vitamin B6 can impact health.
 From supporting nerve function to reducing the risk of hyperhomocysteinemia and beyond, more and more studies confirm that this water-soluble vitamin is absolutely vital to the function of the body.

 1. Maintains Healthy Blood Vessels

 Vitamin B6 is needed to regulate levels of a compound called homocysteine within the blood.
 Homocysteine is a type of amino acid acquired from eating protein sources, especially meat.
-High levels of homocysteine in the blood have been linked to inflammation and the development of heart disease and blood vessel issues, which may contribute to a heart attack.
-(2)

 Without enough vitamin B6, homocysteine builds up in the body and damages blood vessel linings.
 This can set the stage for dangerous plaque buildup, which can lead to an increased risk of heart attack or stroke.